Lower Dolpo Trek

 All our guides are certified and trained trekking leaders.
 Our guides are certified by the Nepal Academy of Tourism and Hotel Management (NATHM), Nepal.
 They have years of experience working in this line of work and know the different trekking trails of Nepal, mountain ranges, culture, and mountain sickness.

-Your booking of this Dolpo Trekking will be confirmed by email once we receive your deposit of 20% of the total trip and the signed copy of booking form and contract.
+Your booking of this Lower Dolpo Trekking will be confirmed by email once we receive your deposit of 20% of the total trip and the signed copy of booking form and contract.
 The balance is due no later than two months prior to departure.
 If you book a tour less than 2 months prior to departure, you must send the full payment within 7 days of confirmation by us.

 If you cancel your booking, the following scale of charges will apply: